 You must customize this HTML code to link to the order form for your specific product:

 - Replace ITEM with the item number of the product for sale.
-As you set up products to sell in your ClickBank account, each product will be assigned a unique number: 1, 2, 3, etc. If you are setting up your first product, the item number is 1.
+As you set up products to sell in your ClickBank account, each product will be assigned a unique number: 1, 2, 3, etc. or you can select a specific item number on the product page itself.

 - Replace VENDOR with your ClickBank account nickname.

 - If you want, you can replace CLICK HERE TO PURCHASE with any text you prefer, or if you are familiar with HTML you can insert code to make the payment link an image.